 Deakin has partnered with the Commonwealth Department of Education and Training to host the Nationality Disability Coordination Officer (NDCO) Program in Melbourne’s west.
 The NDCO program aims to improve the transition of people with a disability aged 15–64 into tertiary education and employment.

 Western Metropolitan Melbourne Memberships

-Wyndham/Hobson's Bay Region Careers Association Inc. (WRICA)
+Wyndham/Hobsons Bay Region Careers Association Inc. (WRICA)

 The key focus of the association is to provide information to practitioners on careers, courses, training, employment and industry to support their work with young people in schools.

-Deakin are members of the local LLEN which assists the alignment with educational pathways and local skills needs of the Wyndham and Hobsons Bay region.
+Deakin is a member of the WynBay Local Learning and Employment Network (LLEN), which aligns educational pathways with the local skills needs of the Wyndham and Hobsons Bay region.

 In 2018, Deakin supported the BETS Foundation to tutor primary school students on weekends at the Werribee Learning Centre.
 This then became a partnership with the BETS Foundation, Anglicare Foundation and the Wyndham Schools Cluster called #SMART-BETS (specific, measurable, accelerated, remedial and targeted).

 #SMART-BETS will operate from the Bethany Road Campus of Warringa Park Special School.
 The partnership facilitates improved parental and student engagement and learning outcomes in three priority schools: The Grange P–12, Manor Lakes P–12 and Bayside P–12 college.
 The partnership will cater for 150 students in year levels 5 to 9 from low socio-economic families.

 Committee for Wyndham

 Deakin is a proud and active member of the Committee for Wyndham, which brings together business and community organisations to promote Wyndham's social, environmental, economic and cultural wellbeing.